eliaskosunen/varuna/README.md

 Varuna is a general-purpose compiled programming language.
 The implementation of the language can be found in this repository.
 More specifically, this compiler is an LLVM front-end.
-It produces (optionally) optimized LLVM IR.
+It produces either native object code, assembly or LLVM IR or bytecode.

 WORK IN PROGRESS.
 Master branch contains stable, but very outdated and unfunctional code.
 Wait for 0.1 release (coming soon(tm)) or grab the code from the develop branch.